derailius/shield-card/README.md

 ## Installation

-Install using HACS: 3 dots in the top right > custom repository
+Install using HACS:
+3 dots in the top right
+Custom repository
 Repository: Gangoke/shield-card
 Category: lovelace
-> Add
+Add

 or [see this guide](https://github.com/thomasloven/hass-config/wiki/